Dr. Jordon Tourville

 Hello!

 As a forest and climate scientist, I have an interest in understanding interactions between global change and plant ecology.
-I am also fascinated by relationships between plants and other organisms (herbivores and mutualists), particularly in montane systems.
+I am also fascinated by relationships between plants and other organisms (herbivores and mutualists), particularly in montane and alpine systems.

 To date, my work has focused on two major themes: 1) tree species range shifts under current and future climate change, and 2) biotic interactions that influence tree seedling establishment.
 To address both I use a combination of observational and manipulative experimental field studies, distribution modelling, and spatial data analysis.
 Using well defined elevation, climatic, and edaphic gradients I ask: how do changes in temperature and precipitation alter individual tree species distributions?
 I also study how mycorrhizal fungi and their networks either facilitate or inhibit seedling establishment beyond range boundaries.

-Ultimately, I am personally motivated to use my basic and applied research to promote better forest management and help protect the places I love!
+Ultimately, I am motivated to use my basic and applied research to promote better forest management and help protect the places I love!
 If you are interested in learning more about my work or in collaborating on a worthwhile project, please send me an email.